pingidentity/terraform-provider-pingfederate/docs/resources/server_settings_log_settings.md

 ### Required

-- `log_categories` (Attributes Set) The log categories defined for the system and whether they are enabled.
+- `log_categories` (Attributes List) The log categories defined for the system and whether they are enabled.
 On a PUT request, if a category is not included in the list, it will be disabled. (see [below for nested schema](#nestedatt--log_categories))

 ### Read-Only